Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 How to Turn On Service Mode

-To turn on this Service mode on the JBL Xtreme 2, power up the speaker first, and then press the Connect and Volume UP buttons at the same time, until the speaker powers OFF, which usually takes ten seconds or so.
-Find these buttons pointed out in the next picture.
-Note that you can enter this mode as long as the speaker is ON, and it doesn’t matter whether it’s connected to external power or not.
+Find these buttons that we point out in the next picture.
+Note that you can enter this mode as long as the speaker is ON.
+Also, it doesn’t matter whether you connect external power or not.

 How to Turn Off Service Mode